Alert | State of Local Emergency in Effect

 Pathways

-• Do not pass in sections with a double yellow line.
+• Don't pass where there's a double yellow line.

 • Pedal assist electric bicycles are allowed on pathways, except where bicycles are prohibited.